 I was born and brought up in Shanghai, the most populous city in China.
 I studied Engineering at university in Shanghai and graduated with a first class honours degree.
-After university I began a career in Business

-After university I began a career in Business Management and International Trade, first in China, then in New Zealand and finally in
+After university I began a career in Business Management and International Trade, first in China, then in New Zealand and finally in Britain.

-Britain.
 It was when I was working in New Zealand that I met my future husband and we were married in 2004.